csforge/design-patterns/README.md

 	Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

+- **Iterator**

+	Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+- **Composite**

+	Compose objects into tree structures to represent part-whole hierarchies.
+Composite lets clients treat individual objects and compositions of objects uniformly.

+- **State**

+	Allow an object to alter its behavior when its internal state changes.
+The object will appear to change its class.

 ###SOLID Design Principles:###

 - The Single Responsibility Principle (SRP)